amitlevy/Gradient-Descent/README.md

 # Gradient-Descent
-A bunch of gradient descent algorithms, implemented in Python by me.
+A gradient descent algorithm, implemented in Python by me.
+I'll probably add more soon.